 Northern European/white individuals more frequently have mutations in the ABCG8 gene.
 Chinese, Japanese, and Indians tend to have mutations in the ABCG5 gene.

-The diagnosis of sitosterolemia is established in individuals who have greatly increased plant sterol concentrations (especially sitosterol, campesterol, and stigmasterol) in plasma and tissues.
+The diagnosis of sitosterolemia is established in individuals who have greatly increased plant sterol concentrations (especially sitosterol, campesterol, and stigmasterol) in the blood and tissues.
 Shellfish sterols can also be elevated.

-Since standard lipid profiles do not test for the presence of plant sterols, a blood sample will have to be sent to a lab that performs gas chromatography-mass spectrometry (GC-MS).
+Since standard lipid profiles do not test for the presence of plant sterols, a blood sample will have to be sent to a lab that uses specialized techniques such gas chromatography-mass spectrometry (GC-MS) or high pressure liquid chromatography (HPLC).
 A blood test that reveals frank elevation in phytosterol levels is considered diagnostic for sitosterolemia.
 Genetic testing for mutations in the ABCG8 and ABCG5 genes is available to confirm the diagnosis.

-• In untreated individuals with sitosterolemia, the sitosterol concentration can as high as 10 to 65 mg/dL.
-Plasma concentrations of sitosterol above 1 mg/dL are considered to be diagnostic of sitosterolemia (except in infants, in whom further testing may be necessary.
+• In untreated individuals with sitosterolemia, the sitosterol concentration can be as high as 10 to 65 mg/dL.
+Plasma concentrations of sitosterol above 1 mg/dL are considered to be diagnostic of sitosterolemia (except in infants, in whom further testing may be necessary).

 • Normal infants ingesting commercial infant formula (which contains plant sterols) may have a transient increase in plasma plant sterols.